TamilarasanR/robotframework-keyword-metrics/README.md

 5. Execute keyword_performance_metrics_executer.bat file
 6. "Keywords Performance Metrics Report" will be opened in new chrome tab

 Intention of project is to help the guys who are monitoring there keywords performance

  - Checkout the project.
  - Try within your project.
  - Suggest your feedback/queries
- - Lets improve this report together
+ - Let us improve this report together

 ** I want to check this report with larger automation suites (50 + test cases).
 To verify how the report behaves? and How table sorting works?